belindamo/derp/section_notes/05-experiment-runs.md

 Nice. for the next experiment, duplicate experiments experiments/exp\_20250904\_192729 into a new experiments/exp\_<id> folder, to improve the experiment.
 Remember, we enhanced it (per the summary below), but now it is somewhat cluttered with old and new files.
-It is also still uses synthetic data.
+It is also still uses syntheti

-Please:

-1. remove old implementations/analyses that are no
-2.

 # Enhanced DERP-VAE Implementation Complete ✅